dawikrol/Toss/README.md

 Toss is really simple application that allows you to create shared shopping lists with other users.

 After download use DB_scripts to create database in MySQL and change credentials in Model->DB.
 (I know that pass, keys shouldn't be keep in code but it's only learininh project)

+If you see any significant mistakes, I will be grateful for your feedback!